Flexible Bayesian Nonlinear Model Configuration: Applications

-Here we compare BGNLM, BGNLM{\_}PRL and BGLM with almost the same set of competing algorithms as before in the classification examples, with two exceptions.
-Since the na{\i}ve Bayes classifier and logistic regression are not suitable for predicting a metric outcome, we considered instead VARBAYES, which refers to Bayesian linear regression fitted with variational Bayes \citep{carbonetto2012scalable}, and Gaussian regression (GR), which refers to simple frequentist linear regression \citep{McCullagh-Nelder-1989}.
+Here, we compare BGNLM, BGNLM{\_}PRL, and BGLM with almost the same set of competing algorithms as before in the classification examples, with two exceptions.
+Since the na{\i}ve Bayes classifier and logistic regression are not suitable for predicting a metric outcome, we considered instead VARBAYES, which refers to Bayesian linear regression fitted with variational Bayes \cite{carbonetto2012scalable}, and Gaussian regression (GR), which refers to simple frequentist linear regression \cite{McCullagh-Nelder-1989}.

-The performance of the different methods was compared according to the root mean squared error (RMSE), the mean absolute error (MAE) and the Pearson correlation coefficient between the observed data and their predictors (CORR) which is the same as the square root of the coefficient of determination defined as follows:
+The performance of the different methods was compared according to the root mean squared error (RMSE), the mean absolute error (MAE), and the Pearson correlation coefficient between the observed data and their predictors (CORR) which is the same as the square root of the coefficient of determination.
+These measures are defined as follows:

-Like in case of binary classifications, for algorithms with a stochastic component we performed $N=100$ runs on the training data set and then analysed the test set with each of the obtained models.
+Like in the case of binary classifications, for algorithms with a stochastic component we performed $N=100$ runs on the training data set and then analyzed the test set with each of the obtained models.

 \refstepcounter{Example}